dariober/ASCIIGenome/docs/commandHelp.rst

 Parameters and current settings::

-background                         white          # Background colour foreground                         black          # Foreground colour seq_a                              blue           # Colour for nucleotide A seq_c                              red            # Colour for nucleotide C seq_g                              green          # Colour for nucleotide G seq_t                              yellow         # Colour for nucleotide T seq_other                          black          # Colour for any other nucleotide shade_low_mapq                     grey70         # Colour for shading reads wit low MAPQ methylated_foreground              grey100        # Foreground colour for methylated C unmethylated_foreground            grey100        # Foreground colour for unmethylated C methylated_background              red            # Background colour for methylated C unmethylated_background            blue           # Background colour for unmethylated C title_colour                       black          # Default Colour for titles feature_background_positive_strand lightsteelblue # Colour for features on forward strand feature_background_negative_strand mistyrose1     # Colour for features on reverse strand feature_background_no_strand       grey70         # Colour for features without strand information footer                             blue           # Colour for footer line chrom_ideogram                     black          # Colour for chromosome ideogram ruler                              black          # Colour for ruler max_reads_in_stack                 2000           # Max number of reads to accumulate when showing read tracks shade_baseq                        13             # Shade read base when quality is below this threshold
+background                         231  # Background colour
+foreground                         0    # Foreground colour
+seq_a                              12   # Colour for nucleotide A
+seq_c                              9    # Colour for nucleotide C
+seq_g                              2    # Colour for nucleotide G
+seq_t                              11   # Colour for nucleotide T
+seq_other                          0    # Colour for any other nucleotide
+shade_low_mapq                     249  # Colour for shading reads wit low MAPQ methylated_foreground              231  # Foreground colour for methylated C
+unmethylated_foreground            231  # Foreground colour for unmethylated C
+methylated_background              9    # Background colour for methylated C
+unmethylated_background            12   # Background colour for unmethylated C
+title_colour                       0    # Default Colour for titles
+feature_background_positive_strand 147  # Colour for features on forward strand
+feature_background_negative_strand 224  # Colour for features on reverse strand
+feature_background_no_strand       249  # Colour for features without strand information
+footer                             12   # Colour for footer line chrom_ideogram                     0    # Colour for chromosome ideogram
+ruler                              0    # Colour for ruler
+max_reads_in_stack                 2000 # Max number of reads to accumulate when showing read tracks shade_baseq                        13   # Shade read base when quality is below this threshold

 show
 ++++